corda/cordapp-template-kotlin/kotlin-source/src/main/resources/certificates/readme.txt

-These certificates are used for development mode only (and are copies of those contained within the TraderDemo jar file)
+These certificates are used for development mode only.